woodstr/msc-thesis/README.md

 ### YOLO class changes ✔️:
 We can further utilize the YOLO model by involving class predictions for whether a DMC is laser or dot-peen marked.
 This is an easy change and just involves going through the annotations in roboflow again.

+### YOLO Improvement
+A custom OBBTrainer class was made, which copies the original ultralytics OBBTrainer but adds to the preprocess_batch function.
+Now the preprocess_batch does all of the original preprocessing, but the ground truth angle is folded to be between 0-90 degrees.

+Strangley, this change fails to force some values in between the range.
+Some rotation values .01 above 90 appear (which is fine), but some values appear very close to 180, instead of being 0.

+Also, when forcing the angle to be 0, the model still sometimes predicts angles outside of this range.
+Perhaps training from scratch will make better use of this method, instead of using the pretrained model.

+### Extra: YOLO + Hourglass Training
+I did some experimenting with YOLO cropping followed by hourglass corner prediction.
+Initial results look very good!

 ## Outcome of Week
 ### YOLO class changes
 YOLO class changes were made and the class predictions work well :)